 Elementary/Middle School 405 N. Florence St. or P.O.
-Box 159, Tioga, TX 76271
+Box 159, Tioga, TX 76271 hearing the records are not amended, the parent or eligible student has 30 school days to place a statement in the student's record.

 A parent or eligible student may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.